gousiosg/homepage/software.md

 * *GHTorrent* is a collection of tools to mirror data from Github's [v3 API](http://developer.github.com) for research purposes (see {% cite_details GS12, relevant publication %}).
 The project is currently being [developed](https://github.com/gousiosg/github-mirror) while some initial data [has been released](https://github.com/gousiosg/github-mirror/wiki/Available-Torrents).
-Expect several gigabytes come in the comming months!
+Expect several gigabytes of dumps in the comming months!

 * In our work {% cite_details GS12a, Conducting Quantitative Software Engineering Studies with Alitheia Core %} (currently under review), we used both the Alitheia Core dataset (mentioned above) and a fresh,